Percale

 Percale is a closely woven plain-weave fabric often used for bed covers.
-Percale has a thread count of about 200 or higher and is noticeably tighter than the standard type of weave used for bedsheets.
-It has medium weight, is firm and smooth with no gloss, and warps and washes very well.
+Percale has a thread count of about 180 or higher and is noticeably tighter than twill or sateen.
+It has medium weight, is firm and smooth with no gloss, and washes very well.
 It is made from both carded and combed yarns, and may be woven of various fibers, such as cotton, polyester, or various blends.